Frequently asked questions

 A high voltage has a negative impact on two levels: first, the electricity bill will be higher and second, the lamps and electrical engines in the building will heat more, which may reduce their lifespan by half.

-How does a tension stabilizer work?
+How does a voltage controller work?

 The voltage fluctuates at the mains – typically in Europe, between 207 and 253 volts, according to the EN 50160 norm.
 Although it does not affect the functionality of the electric loads – designed to work within this range – it affects the electricity consumption.
 Stabilizing and reducing the electrical voltage directly saves energy and increases the lifetime of electrical devices and equipments.